Bruce Ogilvie

 Bruce Ogilvie (1920–2003) was an applied American sport psychologist.
 Ogilvie is often referred to as the "Father of North American Applied Sport Psychology."

 Clinical psychologists and applied sport psychologists

 Clinical sport psychologists have training in psychology so that they can detect and treat individuals with emotional disorders.
 These psychologists also have additional training in sport and exercise psychology and in the sport sciences.
 Whereas an applied sport psychologist uses their research and findings to help athletes improve their mental game.
 These psychologists work directly with athletes to help them perform better.
 Ogilvie was one of the first psychologists to apply treatments to athletes.
-Because Ogilvie was the first to apply treatments to athletes he is referred to as the "Father of North American Applied Sport Psychology" by the North American Society for the Psychology of Sport and Physical Activity (NASPSPA).
+Because Ogilvie was the first to apply treatments to athletes, Weinberg and Gould state in Foundations of Sport and Exercise Psychology that he is referred to as the "Father of North American Applied Sport Psychology".

 Work

 In 1966, Ogilvie and fellow psychologist Thomas Tutko wrote Problem Athletes and How to Handle Them.
 That year, Ogilvie started working directly with competitive athletes.

 In the mid-1970s, Ogilvie tested 250 athletes from car racing, skydiving and other risky sports.
 He found that athletes in risky sports such as these have superior intelligence, emotional stability, and independence compared to those who did not participate in such sports.
 Ogilvie also determined that athletes in risky sports make concerted efforts to minimize their risks.
 Ogilvie also found that these athletes shared certain traits.
 For example, race car drivers were very driven and need to be in control.
 Drivers are also abnormally sexually active, perhaps to help cope with the stress of their sport.

 In another study, Ogilvie says that fifty percent of people don't engage in any activities that cause them to sweat during the week.
 The study also found that attending a sporting event may not be a passive activity.
 Ogilvie decided to study the effects of attending a sporting event in person or watching it on TV.
 He found that watching sports uses many psychological and social skills and that men exude an extreme amount of testosterone while watching sports.

 Ogilvie says that attending a sporting event serves as a fantasy escape for people and can be a form of hero modeling.
 The event gives watchers a sense of social meaning and purpose.

 Dr. Ogilvie worked with many accomplished professional sports teams.
 He advised nine NBA teams, four NFL teams, and six MLB teams, including the Los Angeles Lakers, the New York Mets, the Dallas Cowboys, and the San Francisco 49ers.
 Ogilve also served as an Olympics consultant for the United States from 1960 until his death in 2003.